ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 Alas, this same algorithm, in `d22-1-alt1.sh` was not scaling enough to tackle the full input.
 I this coded `d22-2.sh` by the intersection of cuboids methods as described by "aexl" in the reddit megathread for Day 22:
   > Algorithm: Parse the input cuboids.
 Then start with an empty list (clist) of cuboids.
 For each cuboid from the input, calculate the intersections with the cuboids in the clist.
 If the intersection is non-empty add it to the clist with inverted sign w.r.t to the current cuboid in clist.
 If that cuboid from the input is set on, add it to the clist as well.
 Then add together all the volumes (cuboids with a negative sign will have a negative volume).

+## Day 23
+This was the hardest puzzle for me.
+But I took the opportunity to properly implement the A-Star graph search algorithm, something that I had never done.
+I thus tried to have a quite generic code tha can be used for any room depth.
+What I ended up doing is to pre-compute the topological properties of the graph of the possible moves bewteen states, with "rules" attached to positions.
+For instance, to find neighbor states, I create a table `mapnexts` that for all position gives the list of possible moves, each being a path (a list) of places, with the cost associated (the path length).
+To find the places deeper in the room, I have a `deeper_rooms` table, etc...
+I represent a state as a comma-separated list of `{pod class},{place number}` always ordered, such as ` A14,A17,A19,A22,B7,B9,B13,B16,C8,C12,C18,C21,D10,D11,D15,D20` for the example.
+I hesitated with a more compact representation such as `...........BCBDCADCA`, which may have been better or worse.
+But I do not feel the courage to try to re-code it this way.
+As I had a hard time debugging my code (I was really feeling the pain of the lack of structures in bash) I resorted to dowloading a solution (in python), not looking at its code, but using it to generate test cases for evaluating my code against.

 ### Day 24
 - I first implemented a straightforward interpreter of the machine code in `d24-1-alt1.sh` but it was too slow to complete in months
 - Then I translated the machine code into bash arithmetic expressions, and implemented a crude symbolic optimisations based on the max and min possible values of the symbols, in `d24-1-alt2.sh`.
 Suprisingly, it was even slower than before.
 However, the bash arithmetic is exactly the same as the C one, so it was trvial to just use the computed bash expressions to create a C version.
 Alas, it was still too slow.
 The expression was 1 megabyte of text, I guess too much to process efficiently.